jpinsonault/monograph/README.md

     intGraph.AddVertex(42);

 #### Adding edges
-Note: Edges must be between vertices that already exist in the graph or an `VertexNotFoundException` will be thrown Edges are added using either `AdjacencyListGraph.AddDirectedEdge(TEdge edge)` or `AdjacencyListGraph.AddBidirectionalEdge(TEdge edge)`
+Note: Edges must be between vertices that already exist in the graph or an `VertexNotFoundException` will be thrown.
+Edges are added using either `AdjacencyListGraph.AddDirectedEdge(TEdge edge)` or `AdjacencyListGraph.AddBidirectionalEdge(TEdge edge)`

 `AddBidirectionalEdge` creates 2 edges, 1 in both directions

     // Assume both vertices already both exist in the graph